nmiller987/nmiller987.github.io/README.md

 When I try to run these in the terminal, it doesn't work.
 Turns out I forgot to run
 `source ~/.bashrc`, which solves the issue.

+# Docker Project

+# Starting Off

+I'm going to try to set up PiHole.
+A network-wide ad blocker sounds really nice, with how bad my YouTube ads have been getting.

+First, I download the docker.desktop app for Windows.

+Then, I swap to the command prompt.
+I make a directory called `pihole` that I'll use for this project.

+https://github.com/pi-hole/docker-pi-hole seems pretty useful.
+I set up a docker-compose.yml in my directory based off of the guide.

+When I try to run `docker-compose up -d`, I get hit with a weird error telling me that port 53 is not permitted, so now I have to figure that out.

+Upon further research, it seems like trying to set this up on Windows would be a huge pain.
+Opening port 53 would require me to disable Windows DNS Client, which I can't find a way to do.
+I'm just going to try doing this on my laptop with Ubuntu instead.

+# Ubuntu

+First off, I run `sudo apt-get update` and `sudo apt-get update`.
+I already have docker.io installed.

+`sudo docker run -d -p 443:443 --name openvas mikesplain/openvas` to get the right container.

+Then, open up Firefox, and go to `https://localhost`.
+The Greenbone UI pops up, prompting for a username and password.
+The default for both fields is `admin`.

+To run a scan, I go to the Scans/Tasks page, then hit the magic want emoji in the top left.
+I accept the defaults, and then wait a while for the scan to run.